mims-harvard/Raindrop/README.md

 ## Miscellaneous

-Please send any questions you might have about the code and/or the algorithm to <xiang_zhang@hms.harvard.edu>.
+Please send any questions you might have about the code and/or the algorithm to <xiang.zhang@uncc.edu>.

 ## License